TeancumTian/StartUp/README.md

 ➡️ The following is an example of the required information for the `Startup HTML` deliverable

-For this deliverable I built out the structure of my application using HTML.

 - [ ] **HTML pages** - Three HTML page that represent the ability to login and display reviews and write reviews.
 - [ ] **Links** - The login page automatically links to the Home page(home page contains product review products).
 The Home page has a link to the write review page.
 - [ ] **Text** - The login page has a login form.
 The Home page has a list of products with reviews.
 The write review page has a form to write a review.